HefeiQ/hefeiq.github.io/_interview/machine-learning.md

 **What evaluation approaches would you work to gauge the effectiveness of a machine learning model?**

 Use the kernel function to ensure that there is no data in the high-dimensional space to calculate the coordinates of the point, and the inner product in the space can be calculated.
 Many algorithms can express such an inner product form, using kernel energy to ensure that low-dimensional data is calculated in a high-dimensional space.

+**What is Principal Component Analysis?**

+Principal Component Analysis or PCA is a multivariate statistical technique that is used for analyzing quantitative data.
+The objective of PCA is to reduce higher dimensional data to lower dimensions, remove noise, and extract crucial information such as features and attributes from large amounts of data.

+**What Are Some Methods of Reducing Dimensionality?**

+You can reduce dimensionality by combining features with feature engineering, removing collinear features, or using algorithmic dimensionality reduction.

 **How would you evaluate a logistic regression model?**
   - Accuracy Score